argonne-lcf/user-guides/docs/theta/queueing-and-running-jobs/job-and-queue-scheduling.md

 * job duration - shorter duration jobs will accumulate priority more quickly, so it is best to specify the job run time as accurately as possible

 ### Reservations and Scheduling Policy
 Some work will require use of Theta that requires deviation from regular policy.
 On such occasions, normal reservation policy applies.
-Please send the regular {== Add link ==}form no fewer than five (5) business days in advance.
+Please send the [regular form](machine-reservations.md) no fewer than five (5) business days in advance.

 ### Monday Maintenance
 When the ALCF is on a regular business schedule, preventitive maintenance is typically scheduled on alternate Mondays.
 The showres command may be used to view pending and active maintenance reservations.